 - Installing rain barrels

-- Mulching – Keeping the roots of your plants covered can protect them from the elements and conserve water by avoiding evaporation.
+- Mulching, to keep the roots of your plants covered – this also protects them from the elements and helps prevent evaporation